My blog posts likely contain affiliate links, including for the Amazon Associates program.

 Okay, let’s call out the elephant in the room: traveling to Alaska and the activities you want to do will be expensive.

-Part of the reason that it costs so much to travel to/within Alaska is because it’s far away from everywhere else.
+Part of the reason that it costs so much to travel to/within Alaska is that it’s far away from everywhere else.
 A lot of what you consume and use in Alaska has to be flown or shipped in.
 That increases the cost – which affects the whole economy: the cost of living is higher, which means wages have to be higher, and the costs of the service Alaskans provide is also higher.

 I’m working on a new blog post all about different budgets and how much things cost while traveling in Alaska, but for now, I estimate that you need at least $1500 per person for a week in Alaska.
 Depending on your group size, how many and what kind of tours and excursions you do, and how you choose to travel, it roughly costs $200-$300 per person per day – but you can also easily spend $500 per person per day if you’re splurging!